Drill music: Controversy and debate

 Some mothers of victims dissed in drill songs have publicly commented about feeling frustration and pain after hearing their sons being disrespected in drill songs, and some have called for an end to the violence and justice for their sons.
-These include the mother of Shondale "Tooka" Gregory, a Chicago teen and alleged member of the Gangster Disciples who was killed in 2011, and was subsequently mocked in the music of rappers Chief Keef, Lil Durk, and King Von.
+(Note: Attributed to multiple sources:) These include the mother of Shondale "Tooka" Gregory, a Chicago teen and alleged member of the Gangster Disciples who was killed in 2011, and was subsequently mocked in the music of rappers Chief Keef, Lil Durk, and King Von.
 Gregory's mother said, "Why?
 That’s all I have to ask them.
 What has my son done to y'all to make y'all disrespect him like this?
 Every song they make has got, 'We smokin' on Tooka' ...
 You know how long my son has been gone?
 Since 2011.
 This is 2022 and he's still a trending topic".

-Some French drill artists such as Freeze Corleone have been in trouble (concerts cancelled, restricted distribution) due to their positions towards slavery, Jews, geopolitical conflicts, terrorism, pedophils, conspiracy theories, sexism and politics.
+Some French drill artists such as Freeze Corleone have been in trouble (concerts cancelled, restricted distribution) due to their positions towards slavery, Jews, geopolitical conflicts, terrorism, pedophiles, conspiracy theories, sexism and politics.

 In popular culture

-The 2023 We TV drama series Kold x Windy revolves around two women, played by Sh’Kia Augustin and Nijah Brenea, trying to make it in the violent world of Chicago drill music.
+The 2023 We TV drama series Kold x Windy revolves around two women, played by Sh’Kia Augustin and Nijah Brenea, trying to make it in the violent world of drill music.